awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 + If you copied the password but get the error `Your credentials did not work`, try typing them manually when prompted\.
 It's possible that you missed a character or got an extra whitespace character when you copied the password\.
 + Verify that the instance has passed status checks\.
 For more information, see [Status Checks for Your Instances](monitoring-system-instance-status-check.md) and [Troubleshooting Instances with Failed Status Checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstances.html) \(*Amazon EC2 User Guide for Linux Instances*\)\.
 + Verify that the route table for the subnet has a route that sends all traffic destined outside the VPC to the Internet gateway for the VPC\.
 For more information, see [Creating a Custom Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#Add_IGW_Routing) \(Internet Gateways\) in the *Amazon VPC User Guide*\.
 + Verify that Windows Firewall, or other firewall software, is not blocking RDP traffic to the instance\.
 We recommend that you disable Windows Firewall and control access to your instance using security group rules\.
-You can use [AWSSupport\-TroubleshootRDP](#AWSSupport-TroubleshootRDP) to [disable the Windows Firewall profiles using the SSM agent](#disable-firewall) \.
-To disable Windows Firewall on a Windows instance that is not configured for SSM, use [AWSSupport\-ExecuteEC2Rescue](#AWSSupport-ExecuteEC2Rescue), or use the following manual steps:
+You can use [AWSSupport\-TroubleshootRDP](#AWSSupport-TroubleshootRDP) to [disable the Windows Firewall profiles using SSM Agent](#disable-firewall) \.
+To disable Windows Firewall on a Windows instance that is not configured for AWS Systems Manager, use [AWSSupport\-ExecuteEC2Rescue](#AWSSupport-ExecuteEC2Rescue), or use the following manual steps:

 ### <a name="manual-steps"></a>